FlyingFathead/dvr-yolov8-detection/README.md

 Please see the `config.ini` for configuration options.

-CUDA enabled OpenCV2 is recommended for faster operation. **Note: CUDA-enabled OpenCV2 needs to be compiled manually and installed separately and the compiling process is highly dependent on your hardware setup, so I will not post separate guides on the compile process here.**
+Using CUDA-enabled OpenCV is recommended for faster operation. **Note: CUDA-enabled OpenCV2 needs to be compiled manually and installed separately and the compiling process is highly dependent on your hardware setup.
+You can look up the "Troubleshooting" portion of this page for some generic advice and an example build script for OpenCV with CUDA.**

 The real-time detection also supports additional CUDA features such as CUDA video denoising (note: requires CUDA compiled from source).